• Skip to primary navigation

 Upper Shunda Creek Campground

-One of the best places to camp in Nordegg is at the Upper Shunda Creek Campground.
-Found on Shunda Creek Road, there are lots of options for tents, RVs, and big rigs.
-Each site comes with a fire pit and picnic table, while other amenities include firewood for purchase, outhouses that are cleaned daily, and an on-site store.
+One of the best places to camp in Nordegg is the Upper Shunda Creek Campground.
+Found on Shunda Creek Road, there are many options for tents, RVs, and big rigs.
+Each site has a fire pit and picnic table, while other amenities include firewood for purchase, outhouses cleaned daily, and an on-site store.
 You’ll also have amazing access to Nordegg, Abraham Lake, and the rest of David Thompson Country, not to mention hiking trails, biking trails, fishing, canoeing, ATV trails, swimming, and so much more.

 Upper Shunda Creek Campground is open from May 1st until September 30th, and booking ahead is highly recommended.